Ch. 17. Diplomas

 As can be seen in this table, there are strict rules for the value of the @when attribute, but there are fewer restrictions for the contents of the <date> element.
 For example, the value ‘1225-03-12’ can be an encoding of e.g. “12 March 1225”, “12.3.1225”, “12.03.1225”, “March 12, 1225” or “the third of March 1225”, to name just a few.

-Note also that the date can be quite specific, as in the encoding above, or it can be a year or an even longer period of time.
-It is also possible to use the attributes: @notBefore and @notAfter to circle in a possible date.
+Note that while the date of a diploma can be quite specific, often down to the day, month and year, in other cases it can only be dated by a year or an even longer period of time.
+We recommend these attributes for less specific dates: @notBefore and @notAfter to circle in a possible date.

 17.3.4 The encoding description